Tap to get financing

 Terms/Amortization: Fixed and fully amortizing for 40 years, after up to 3 years of construction at a fixed rate (43 years total).

-LTV: 85% LTV for market-rate properties, up to 87% on affordable properties, and up to 90% for projects with 90% or greater rental assistance.
+LTV: 87% LTV for market-rate properties, up to 90% on affordable properties and projects with 90% or greater rental assistance.

 Recourse: HUD 221(d)(4) loans are non-recourse with standard bad boy carve-outs.